tapl-org/tapl/doc/faq.md

 such as LLVM IR, JVM bytecode, Javascript, or it can run on its own interpreter.
 As a result, Tapl serves solely as a type introducer.

 ### Why do class type names have a underscore `_` suffix?
-Because class type differes from its instance type.
+Because class type differs from its instance type.
 For example (in python code):
 ```
 class Shape:
    def __init__(self, name: str):